Battle of Culloden: Prelude

-Several significant Jacobite units were still en route or engaged far to the north, but on learning of the government advance, their main army of about 5,400 left its base at Inverness on 15 April and assembled in battle order at the estate of Culloden, 5 miles (8 km) to the east.
-The Jacobite leadership was divided on whether to give battle or abandon Inverness, but with most of their dwindling supplies stored in the town, there were few options left for holding their army together.
-The Jacobite adjutant-general, John O'Sullivan, identified a suitable site for a defensive action at Drummossie Moor, a stretch of open moorland between the walled enclosures of Culloden Parks to the north and those of Culwhiniac to the south.
+Prince Charles and his senior officers debated whether to give battle or abandon Inverness, but with most of their dwindling supplies stored in the town they feared retreat meant the army might disintegrate.
+Sir John O'Sullivan, the adjutant-general, identified a suitable site for a defensive action at Drummossie Moor, a stretch of open moorland between the walled enclosures of Culloden Park to the north and those of Culwhiniac to the south.

-Jacobite Lieutenant-General Lord George Murray stated that he "did not like the ground" at Drummossie Moor, which was relatively flat and open, and suggested an alternative steeply-sloping site near Daviot Castle.
-That was inspected by Brigadier Stapleton of the Irish Brigade and Colonel Ker on the morning of 15 April; they rejected it as the site was overlooked and the ground "mossy and soft".
-Murray's choice also failed to protect the road into Inverness, a key objective of giving battle.
-The issue had not been fully resolved by the time of the battle, and in the event, circumstances largely dictated the point at which the Jacobites formed line, some distance to the west of the site that had originally been chosen by Sullivan.
+However, Lord George Murray felt the relatively flat and open ground selected by O'Sullivan favoured the government troops.
+He suggested an alternative, steeply sloping site near Daviot Castle, which was inspected by Brigadier Stapleton of the Irish Brigade and Colonel Ker on the morning of 15 April.
+They rejected Murray's suggestion, arguing the ground was "mossy and soft" and would fail to protect the road into Inverness.
+The Jacobites ultimately formed their line west of the site originally chosen by O'Sullivan.